psas/liquid-engine-test-stand/Main Fuel Valve/DC_Motor/README.md

       13 - 1011 - cracked +50 degrees
       14 - 1001 - Cracked <-> Open
       15 - 1000 - Open (closed plus 180 degrees)

+	  This will be changed to a 0-90 degree rotation to fix hydraulic circuit.